Marcus Semien Player Props: Rangers vs. Angels

 Marcus Semien At The Plate

-- In 13.8% of his games this season, he has gone deep, and 2.9% of his trips to the plate.
+- Looking at the 66 games he has played this year, he's hit a long ball in nine of them (13.6%), and in 2.9% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.